Amirkabir's bleak

 Amirkabir's bleak (Alburnus amirkabiri) is a species of freshwater fish in the family Cyprinidae, endemic to Iran.
 Recent research has indicated that A. amirkabiri is probably a synonym of Alburnus doriae.

+Distribution

+Alburnus amirkabiri is endemic to Iran where it occurs in the Namak Lake basin in Markazi Province.

+Description

+The maximum known size for Alburnus amirkabiri is 117mm for females.